Swirrl/ogc-api-prototype/report.md

 A GeoSPARQL query was written for each collection, selecting items according to their `rdf:type` and returning the properties of items in that collection to be returned in the API response.
 The spatial function `<http://jena.apache.org/spatial#intersectsBox>` was used to select items within a bounding box.
 The query templates for each of the four selected data collections can be seen in the source code [here](https://github.com/Swirrl/ogc-api-prototype/tree/main/src/ogc_api/data/queries).
 Currently only a small representative subset of all properties of each item are retrieved and included in the API responses but it would be trivial to extend this to return a larger or fully comprehensive version of the data.

+The full source code for the implementation is available from https://github.com/Swirrl/ogc-api-prototype and includes basic instructions on how to install and run the code.

 # Linked Data and the OGC API Features